-- (c) The Secretary shall adopt rules and standards under 3 V.S.A. chapter rules regarding admissions to alcohol treatment programs, the Secretary shall - (1) A client shall be initially assigned or transferred to outpatient treatment, unless he or she is found to require medical treatment, - (2) A person shall not be denied treatment solely because he or she has withdrawn from treatment against medical advice on a prior occasion or because he or she has relapsed after earlier treatment. - (3) An individualized treatment plan shall be prepared and maintained on a current basis for each client. - (4) Provision shall be made for a continuum of coordinated treatment services, so that a person who leaves a program or a form of treatment shall have available and use other appropriate treatment.
+- (c) The Secretary shall adopt rules and standards under 3 V.S.A. chapter rules regarding admissions to alcohol treatment programs, the Secretary shall adhere to the following guidelines: - (1) A client shall be initially assigned or transferred to outpatient treatment, unless he or she is found to require medical treatment, detoxification, or residential treatment. - (2) A person shall not be denied treatment solely because he or she has withdrawn from treatment against medical advice on a prior occasion or because he or she has relapsed after earlier treatment. - (3) An individualized treatment plan shall be prepared and maintained on a current basis for each client. - (4) Provision shall be made for a continuum of coordinated treatment services, so that a person who leaves a program or a form of treatment shall have available and use other appropriate treatment.